Meat Shares for all Seasons

 25 pounds* of local, organically-raised meat including ground beef, multiple flavors of sausage, and cut-up chicken ready for no-hassle cooking.

-35 pounds* of local, organically-raised meat including all the meats in the Small Share, plus bacon, pork roast or ham, steak, whole chicken, and chicken “stock packs” for making homemade soup.
+35 pounds* of local, organically-raised meat including all the meats in the Small Share, plus whole chicken, bacon, steak and other cuts that very with the season (e.g. a roast, pork chops, etc.).

-75 pounds* of local, organically-raised meat including all the meats in a Medium Share, plus ribs, brisket and a beef roast.
+75 pounds* of local, organically-raised meat including all the meats in a Medium Share, plus other cuts like ribs, brisket or kielbasa.

 We also offer the following “extra” meat boxes:

 * Weights listed are approximate.
 Actual weights will be within a pound or two of our estimates.

 When and Where are Meat Shares Available?

 Meat shares are available once per season.
 The exact dates can vary a little, but we expect spring shares in March, Summer shares in June, Fall shares in September, and winter shares in December.
 As each season approaches, we will post details about dates, times and locations under the “When & Where” section.

 Can I choose what kinds of meats are in a share?